CLTR 1000. Cultures, Societies, and Global Studies at Northeastern. 1 Hour.

 CLTR 1575.
 Jewish Film and Fiction.
 4 Hours.

 Examines books and short stories with Jewish themes, such as Goodbye Columbus and The Chosen, and some of the films based on those works.
 Offers students an opportunity to develop critical knowledge of key issues in modern Jewish identity—immigration, assimilation and intermarriage, anti-Semitism, and the Holocaust—through the lens of fiction and film.
-Cross-listed with JWSS 1575.
+CLTR 1575 and JWSS 1575 are cross-listed.

 CLTR 1700.
 Introduction to Japanese Pop Culture.
 4 Hours.